 findfiles

 But we already have find for that, right?
-Correct, but findfiles has more of a time focus and adheres
+Correct, but findfiles was originally designed to have a

-more closely to the traditional UNIX philosophy of "do one thing and do it well".
+time focus and adheres more closely to the traditional UNIX philosophy of "do one thing and do it well".

 Simple findfiles Examples